 array provides additional information about the processed record.
 It directly correlates with a record in the request array using the same ordering, from the top to the bottom.
 The response array always includes the same number of records as the request array.
 RequestResponses

 includes both successfully and unsuccessfully processed records.
-Kinesis Firehose attempts to process all records in each PutRecordBatch
+Kinesis Data Firehose tries to process all records in each PutRecordBatch

 request.
 A single record failure does not stop the processing of subsequent records.